revolalex/RiskDiceAnimation/README.md

 # Risk Dice

-This projet is personnal, i love to play Risk, and i wanted to learn animation in Swift So when you press the attack or defense button the dice will start to be animate
+This projet is personnal, i love to play Risk, and i wanted to learn animation in Swift. <br>
+Created a UIButton Extension with function for animation (shake, pulse, flash).<br>
+So when you press the attack or defense button the buttons and the dices will start to be animate.<br>